Clark Center for Geospatial Analytics

-Partnering with such organizations as the Gordon and Betty Moore Foundation, Esri Inc., Conservation International, World Conservation Society, United States Department of Agriculture (USDA), and the United Nations, Clark Labs leverages its academic base to develop innovative and customized research tools, provide software solutions to organizations in need and apply geospatial expertise to a range of real-world problems.
-Clark Labs has the largest proportional research and development (R&D) budget in the industry devoted to the analytical development of geographic information technology.
+Partnering with such organizations as NASA, IBM, Conservation International, Verra, TerraCarbon, and the United Nations, Clark CGA leverages its academic base to develop cutting-edge research tools, provide software solutions to organizations in need, and apply geospatial expertise to a range of real-world problems.
+CGA maintains a strong commitment to open-access software, open science principles, and cloud-native geospatial innovation.

 - Climate and Ecosystem Dynamics